StevenGann/stevengann.github.io/_posts/2025-08-24-Boolean-Reduction.md

 ### Finding Groups and Simplifications

 The power of K-maps comes from grouping adjacent 1s.
 Each group represents a simplified term.
-Looking at our map, I can identify several groupings:
+Looking at our map, I can identify the optimal groupings:

-The two 1s in the rightmost column (positions 11 for both D=0 and D=1) represent $WM$.
-Since D appears as both 0 and 1 in this group, the D variable cancels out, leaving just $WM$.
+Group 1: The vertical pair in column 11 (WM = 11) covers both D=0 and D=1.
+Since D appears as both 0 and 1 in this group, the D variable is eliminated, leaving just $WM$.

-The three 1s in the bottom row (positions 01, 11, and 10 for D=1) can be grouped as two overlapping pairs.
-The pair at positions 11 and 10 gives us $D\overline{M}$ (since W appears as both 0 and 1).
-The pair at positions 01 and 11 gives us $DM$ (since W appears as both 0 and 1).

-Wait, let me be more systematic about this.
-Looking at the actual groupings:

-Group 1: The vertical pair in column 11 (WM = 11) covers both D=0 and D=1, so this simplifies to just $WM$.

-Group 2: The horizontal pair in row D=1, columns 01 and 11, covers $\overline{W}M$ and $WM$ with D=1, so this simplifies to $DM$.
+Group 2: The horizontal pair in row D=1, columns 01 and 11, covers the terms $\overline{W}M$ and $WM$ with D=1.
+Since W appears as both 0 and 1 in this group, the W variable is eliminated, leaving us with $DM$.

-Group 3: The horizontal pair in row D=1, columns 11 and 10, covers $WM$ and $W\overline{M}$ with D=1, so this simplifies to $DW$.

-But we need to be careful about overlapping groups.
 The optimal grouping gives us:
-$$A = WM + DW$$
+$$A = WM + DM$$

+We can factor this further: $A = M(W + D)$

 This is dramatically simpler than our original expression: $\overline{D}WM + D\overline{W}M + DW\overline{M} + DWM$.
+The K-map reduction eliminated two terms and simplified the logic significantly.

 ### K-Maps for Larger Systems